bhendi-boi/uvm_tb_templates/readme.md

 8. [Optional] If you've changed analysis port name in scoreboard or monitor, update the same in [env.sv](env.sv) as well.
 9. Declare sequences, instantiate them and start them on sequencer in [rand_test.sv](rand_test.sv).
 10. Instantiate a dut instance and change the test name if required in [testbench.sv](testbench.sv).
+11. Model your dut in c in [model.cc](model.cc).
+12. Import your model function from step 11 and use it to predict dut behaviour and compare it with actual output from your dut in [scoreboard.sv](scoreboard.sv)